US allows 2 more over-the-counter COVID-19 home tests

 Frequent self-testing is considered key to help reopen schools, universities and offices as vaccinations ramp up.

-Dr. Michael Mina of Harvard praised the announcement in an emailed statement saying they would help “make frequent rapid at-home testing more affordable and accessible to all Americans.”
-He added that frequent testing would remain important as virus variants spread and researchers study how long protection from vaccines lasts.
+Dr. Michael Mina of Harvard said the expanded testing options would be critical as new virus variants spread and researchers study how long protection from vaccines lasts.

+“Vaccines are incredibly important but they are not the end-all, be-all to this pandemic,” Mina said.
+“We need other tools in our arsenal and the widespread availability and rapid scale up of tests for people to use in the privacy of their homes is going to be an extraordinary gain.”

 Last month, the FDA eased its standards for reviewing rapid screening tests, after months of criticism from Mina and other experts that they were delaying the introduction of increased testing.